zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

     SLURM:      Program is designed to work with a SLURM
                 high performance computing cluster
                 scheduling system.
+    R base:     For performing functions in pipeline script.
     FastQC:     For performing initial quality reports.
     BBMerge:    For merging paired-end reads.
     BBDuk:      For adapter and quality trimming of raw wgs